Safe Operating Area

-In a transistor, this refers to the range in which voltages and currents at the input and output can be used for the specified lifetime with reliable performance, without causing failure or degradation of the device.
-Normally, this corresponds to the specified rated input and output range.
-A transistor has a safe operating area for both forward and reverse bias conditions.
-When a transistor is used in circuits such as high-power amplifiers or with inductive loads, degradation or destruction may occur even within the rated safe operating area, so caution is required.
+Transistor refers to the range of input and output voltages and currents within which the device can operate for its specified service life with defined reliability, without causing failure or degradation.
+Normally, this is the range of specified rated input and output values.
+A transistor has a safe operating area for both forward-biased and reverse-biased conditions.
+When a transistor is used in high-power amplifiers or circuits with inductive loads, degradation or destruction may occur even within the safe operating area of its rated values, so caution is required.

 Search from index